 Your seedlings will dig down deep into your soil to draw up the moisture and nutrients they need to grow.
 You need to know what they’ll find.
 If they can’t access the nourishment they need, your crops will underperform.
 And if they find hidden contaminants, your crops may not be safe to eat.
 The biological and chemical composition of your vegetable garden soil is critical to your gardening success and it isn’t something you can see without a little help.

-Pinetree Garden Seeds stocks helpful,easy-to-understand home soil test kits capable of showing you the chemical composition of your soil at a glance using a color-coded system.
-We even sell test kits calibrated just for growing tomatoes, as well as electronic soil testers that can evaluate your soil for a wide variety of crops.
+Pinetree Garden Seeds stocks helpful, easy-to-understand home soil test kits capable of showing you the chemical composition of your soil at a glance using a color-coded system.
+We also sell electronic soil testers that can evaluate your soil for a wide variety of crops.

 For instance, azaleas, blueberries, hydrangea, peppers, potatoes, radishes, rhubarb will grow better in soil that is more acidic—between 4.5 and 5.5.
 Asparagus, brussels sprouts, cauliflower, cucumbers, ferns, hosta, ivy, and peonies thrive in soil that is more alkaline—6.5 to 7.5.